 Moissac (15 km) has a beautiful church and an impressive monastery visited by pilgrims on their way to Santiago de Compostella.
 Next to the monastery is the Bistro de l‘abbaye on the church square where lunch outside is wonderful in the shade of the magnolia trees.

 Toulouse is a one hour drive over a comfortable highway.
 It’s a beautiful city and perfect for shopaholics.
 Its easy to reach with the train from Agen.
 Cahors is a ¾ hour drive and an option for visiting wine estates.
-A hot tourist attraction is St Emilion; the authentic wine town next to Bordeaux with wine history at every corner.
-It’s a must but not less than a two hour drive to the west.
+A hot tourist attraction is St Emilion: the authentic wine town next to Bordeaux with wine history at every corner.
 Bordeaux is a stunning city at 1½ hours.

 There is a water-amusement park at Agen (20 km).
 For small children you should check out the clear clean water of the Séoune at the waterfall at “Rikiki plage”.
-This is indicated a few kilometres on the D60 to the east.
-It has a small sandy beach between the trees, a meadow and a waterside tree with a rope tied to it to impersonate Tarzan.
+This is a few kilometres on the D60 to the east.
+It has a small sandy beach between the trees, a meadow and a waterside tree with a rope tied to it.
 Mostly you will be the only ones there but sometimes another family will put their picnic baskets on the meadow too.

 There are several horse-back riding facilities in the neighbourhood and there is a small child-friendly one on the way to Roquecor.
 There is a little restaurant too where the lady of the house makes a perfect steak on the hearth for lunch or dinner.